bcgov/OCWA/frontend/README.md

 # OCWA Front End

 OCWA's user interface is powered by a modern JavaScript application, employing Babel, React and Redux for view rendering and state management.
-Development and production builds use Webpack and the server uses Express to interface with authentication, HTTP endpoints and file reading.
+Development and production builds use Webpack and the server uses Express to interface with authentication, HTTP endpoints and file details.

 It is recommended that you have a good understanding of modern JavaScript development and the Redux development stack and new features like Generators.
-See more in [Code Structure and Style](#4-coding-structure-and-style).
+See more in [Code Structure and Style](#4-coding-structure-and-style) for more details.

-If you are interested in quickly checking out the UI in a production ready, compiled state, view the [installation instructions](#3-installation).
+If you are interested in just viewing the application in a production ready, compiled state, view the [OCWA quick start guide](../README.md#developer-quick-start-guide).
+To boot up just the front end, skip ahead to the [installation instructions](#3-installation).

 ## 1. Configuration

 The frontend directory includes a default config file, found in `frontend/config/default.json.example`.
 There are some default values filled in, as well as placeholder values.
-Copy and rename the file as `default.json` before starting the application with `$ nmp start`.
+Copy and rename the file as `default.json` before starting the application with `$ npm start`.
 Details for each property are below.

 #### `port: number` `required`